mathonto/eMaps/README.md

 ## Compile

 ### Ubuntu 19.10
-Run the bash script in the project root via `./build.sh`.
+Run the bash script in the project root via `sudo ./build.sh`.
 This also installs the necessary dependencies.

 ### Other